pankeshpatel/DApp-MultiPage-Template/README.md

 - Step 4: test the contract using a file of a `test` directory.
 The contract is deployed on local network `ganache`
 - Step 5: deploy the contract on a test network (e.g., Rinkeby).
 - Step 6: extract the address of the deployed contract from console.
+- Step 7: Copy the address into `contract-address.txt` file for future use.

 ### WebApp and Smart Contract Interaction ###